Requirements

-I've been setting up the new Xeriom Networks MX service and decided that I'd document what I've done for your perusal.
-If you think something should be done in a different way, please do leave comments!
+I've been setting up the new [Xeriom Networks](http://xeriom.net/) MX service and figured I'd document the process.
+If you think something should be done differently, please leave a comment.

-The requirements for the MX service are pretty simple.
-We don't need to do spam filtering, Greylisting, logging or virus scanning.
-We're going to build a very simple service that provides reliable email delivery to hosts within our network and let our clients decide their own email policy.
-We will do a little blacklist checking however.
+The requirements are deliberately simple.
+We don't need spam filtering, greylisting, logging, or virus scanning.
+We're building a bare-bones service that provides reliable email delivery to hosts within our network, letting clients decide their own email policy.
+We will, however, do a little blacklist checking.

 sudo apt-get install postfix --yes

-Stop Postfix here since it starts automatically after install.
+Stop Postfix -- it starts automatically after install, and we need to configure it first.

 sudo /etc/init.d/postfix stop